 In Israel, the terms of Real Estate Contracts are negotiated by the legal representatives of the parties involved and are not strictly determined by the State – unlike real estate transactions in the United States.
 Contracts are usually only signed after negotiations and the back-and-forth exchange of draft agreements in compliance with Israel's Property Laws.
 Each side’s lawyer in a typical Israeli real estate transaction is responsible for providing all the relevant documents and proof of title and ownership in order to assure the purchasers' future unfettered ownership rights when buying property in Israel.
 We represent international clients from the United States, Canada, the UK, Europe, and Israel.
 Please contact us from the US or Canada at 1.888.923.0022 or in Israel at (972) 3.9055478 or (972) 50.7322688 to schedule a discussion regarding your case.

 Purchasing Property and Real Estate in Israel: What You Need to Know

-Aharoni Law Firm have extensive knowledge and experience in dealing with all areas of Israeli real estate law and Israeli real estate market.
+Aharoni Law Firm has extensive knowledge and experience in dealing with all areas of Israeli real estate law and the Israeli real estate market.

 Deciding on Your Location